niklas-w/Molecular-systematics-course/Tutorials/3.ModelSelection/Readme.md

 <p align="center"><img src="https://github.com/niklas-w/Molecular-systematics-course/blob/master/Tutorials/3.ModelSelection/Cipres8.png" alt="Cipres8" width="600"></p>

 Now we want to download the \*.zip file marked in a red rectangle again.
 Download it and extract it so we can take a look at them.
-Inside your `analysis.zip`, you will find a file called `best_scheme.txt`, open it in your prefered text editor.
+Inside your `analysis.zip`, you will find a file called `best_scheme.txt`, open it in your preferred text editor.
 Now I will explain the different blocks of information you have in the result file.
 First, you should see something like the next block:

 ```
 Settings used